vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 All builds _should_ handle those kinds of powers very well.
 Into a well matched antenna, close to 1:1 it is likely they will handle far more power.
 If you do put more power in, monitor SWR closely (and let me know how it goes!).

+## Properly Teting Baluns ##

+My testing of baluns has been focused on loss and hence heating of the core and from that efficiency.
+It interested me the most.

+However that is not the full test of a balun.

+**Owen Duffy VK2OMD**  in his since disabled blog at owenduffy.net suggested tests to determine if a balun is actually suitable to use as a balun.
+Some designs on the internet do not actually perfom the function of connecting a balanced to an unbalanaced load well.

+Here are his tests and expected results:

+- Measure the 200 Ω test load directly — should be very close to 200 + j0 Ω, about 4:1 VSWR on a 50 Ω analyser.
+- Measure balun input with output open — should show high impedance, |Z| > 1000 Ω.
+- Measure balun input with 200 + j0 Ω on output — should be very close to 50 + j0 Ω, VSWR < 1.2.
+- Repeat with coax shield bonded to one output terminal — should still be very close to 50 + j0 Ω, VSWR < 1.2.
+- Repeat with coax shield bonded to the other output terminal — should still be very close to 50 + j0 Ω, VSWR < 1.2.

+That last pair of tests is the important “good balun” discriminator.
+A balun that only works into a perfectly floating, symmetric load is not necessarily a useful antenna balun.
+Duffy points out that most HF wire antennas are better thought of as three-terminal systems, because ground/common-mode path matters, not just the two antenna terminals.

+Note that these tests are for baluns, _not_ UnUns.

+**W8JI** Has a wealth of balun information and test advice.
+See https://w8ji.com/balun_test.htm

 ## The Way Forward